-Relatively simple measures are available for creating favorable conditions in which you create and populate user profiles.
+Relatively simple measures are available for creating favorable conditions in which to create and populate user profiles.
 For example, one of our customers (Enercity) provided a photo service when they launched enerdigi, their intranet platform.
-The service allowed employees to have a professional photo taken and then use it on the intranet.
-At our company, a colleague who is also a part-time professional photographer, regularly offers photo shoots for anyone interested.
+This service allowed employees to have a professional photo taken and then to use it on the intranet.
+At our company, a colleague who is also a part-time professional photographer regularly offers photo shoots for anyone interested.

-The great advantage of actions like this is the increase in the networking effect that results.
-If no one places a photo in their profile and doesn’t fill out the rest of the profile, then other people tend not to either.
-If nearly everyone keeps their profiles up to date, you don’t need to remind anyone else.
+The great advantage of actions like this is the resulting increase in intranet networking ability.
+If enough people don’t place a photo in their profile or at least fill out the rest of their information, then others tend to follow the pack.
+If nearly everyone keeps their profiles up to date, however, there’s less need to remind anyone else.
 New arrivals at the company do it automatically.
-Good old peer pressure comes into effect.
+Good old peer pressure for the win!

 This is what my profile looks like on our intranet.
 Source file: https://seibert.biz/profilbeispiel

 A modern intranet revolves around the people who use it for their work.
-The idea is to increase their productivity and effectiveness.
-A key element of this is communication.
-Of course, top-down communication from the board to the whole workforce still takes place.
-However, the one thing with enormous potential in most companies is the improvement, structuring, and optimization of communication between employees.
-With an intranet, an organization can improve the level of cooperation in standing departments and day-to-day business exchange in groups.
+It’s intended benefit is to increase everybody’s productivity and effectiveness.
+A key element of this process is communication.
+Of course, top-down communication from the board to the whole workforce takes place, regardless, but the enormous potential of an intranet in most companies is the improvement, structuring, and optimization of communication between employees.
+With an intranet, an organization can improve the level of cooperation in standing departments as well as day-to-day business exchange in groups.

-Discovering, making contact with and learning from one another across departmental and divisional boundaries opens up huge opportunities, especially in large companies, which in many cases has often remained unused before.
-User profiles offer lots of fantastic ways of boosting this.
+Discovering, making contact with, and learning from one another across departmental and divisional boundaries opens up huge, previously unused opportunities, especially in large companies.
+User profiles offer lots of fantastic ways of boosting these opportunities.

-The following contains a list of profile fields that our customers have put together in the past:
+The following is a list of potential profile fields that our customers have put together in the past:

 - Academic title